-Slippery Surfaces.
-It will take longer to stop, and it will be harder to turn without skidding, when the road is slippery.
+Slippery Surface: It will take longer to stop, and it will be harder to turn without skidding, when the road is slippery.
 Wet roads can double stopping distance.
 You must drive slower to be able to stop in the same distance as on a dry road.
 Reduce speed by about one-third (e.g., slow from 55 to about 35 mph) on a wet road.
 On packed snow, reduce speed by a half, or more.
 If the surface is icy, reduce speed to a crawl and stop driving as soon as you can safely do so.

-Identifying Slippery Surfaces.
-Sometimes it's hard to know if the road is slippery.
+Identifying Slick Surfaces: Sometimes it's hard to know if the road is slick.
 Here are some signs of slippery roads:

-Shaded Areas.
-Shady parts of the road will remain icy and slippery long after open areas have melted.

-Bridges.
-When the temperature drops, bridges will freeze before the road will.
-Be especially careful when the temperature is close to 32 degrees Fahrenheit.
+- Shaded Areas: Shady parts of the road will remain icy and slippery long after open areas have melted. - Bridges: When the temperature drops, bridges will freeze before the road will.
+Be

-Melting Ice.
-Slight melting will make ice wet.
-Wet ice is much more slippery than ice that is not wet.

-Black Ice.
-Black ice is a thin layer that is clear enough that you can see the road underneath it.
+- especially careful when the temperature is close to 32 degrees Fahrenheit. - Melting Ice: Slight melting will make ice wet.
+Wet ice is much more slippery than ice that is not wet. - Black Ice: Black ice is a thin layer that is clear enough that you can see the road underneath it.
 It makes the road look wet.
-Any time the temperature is below freezing and the road looks wet, watch out for black ice.

-Vehicle Icing.
-An easy way to check for ice is to open the window and feel the front of the mirror, mirror support, or antenna.
-If there's ice on these, the road surface is probably starting to ice up.
+Any time the temperature is below freezing and the road looks wet, watch out for black ice. - ▲ Vehicle Icing: An easy way to check for ice is to open the window and feel the front of the mirror, mirror support, or antenna.
+If there's ice on these, the road surface is probably starting to ice up. - Road Spray: If your tires were kicking up wet road spray, and they stop, that is a sign the road surface may be freezing up.